kleamertiri/kleamertiri/README.md

 ### Hi there🖖🏻

-I'm Klea, working in the field of automations and SQL enthusiast from :albania: Albania.
+I'm Klea, working in the field of automations and SQL enthusiast from Albania.

 - 👩🏻‍💻 Career transition from chemistry to technology in 2022